 - 1. Although it may not be optimum to do so, the afterglow-detection algorithm is applied separately to the primary and secondary data for interleaved mode observations. - 2.
 The algorithm is not applied to the data for continuous-clocking mode observations. - 3.
-The choices of default values for the parameters expnowindow and cntthresh may not be optimum. - 4.
-Unlike the afterglow-detection algorithm in acis_run_hotpix, it is not possible for a user to change the size of the reference region (7 pixels × 7 pixels).
+The choices of default values for the parameters expnowindow, cntthresh and regwidth may not be optimum.